OpenBankProject/OBP-API/README.md

 ## LICENSE

-This project is dual licensed under the AGPL V3 (see NOTICE) and a commercial license from TESOBE Some files (OAuth related) are licensed under the Apache 2 license.
+This project is dual licensed under the AGPL V3 (see NOTICE) and commercial licenses from TESOBE Ltd.

 ## SETUP